gunndabad/govuk-frontend-aspnetcore/README.md

 There are two built-in mechanisms to help in generating a `script-src` CSP directive that works correctly with the inline scripts used by the page template.

-The preferred option is to use the `GetCspScriptHashes` method on `PageTemplateHelper`.
+The preferred option is to use the `GetCspScriptHashes` extension method on `IHtmlHelper`.
 This will return a string that can be inserted directly into the `script-src` directive in your CSP.

 Alternatively, a CSP nonce can be appended to the generated `script` tags.
 A delegate must be configured on `GovUkFrontendOptions` that retrieves a nonce for a given `HttpContext`.
 ```cs